The Latest: France detains 1,220 after anti-govt protests

 The Eiffel Tower and Louvre Museum reopened Sunday after closing amid Saturday's rioting.
 Shops assessed looting damage Sunday and cleared out broken glass, after shutting down on Saturday at the height of the holiday shopping season.

-Fierce winds and rain pummeled Paris overnight, complicating the effort to clean up Sunday.
+Fierce winds and rain pummeled Paris overnight, complicating Sunday's cleanup efforts.
 Used tear gas canister lids lay scattered on the cobblestones of the Champs-Elysees.

 In the melee Saturday, protesters had ripped off the plywood protecting Parisian store windows and threw flares and other projectiles.
 French riot police repeatedly repelled them with tear gas and water cannon.